jm-c/MITgcm/verification/seaice_obcs/README.md

-Tiny set-up test for seaice pkg with Open-Boundary Conditions
+Test set-up for seaice pkg with Open-Boundary Conditions
 ========================================================

 This verification experiment is used to test `pkg/seaice` with `pkg/obcs`

-This set-up is carved out from `../lab\_sea/input.salt\_plume/`
+This set-up is carved out from `../lab_sea/input.salt_plume/`

-Binary input files in `input/` have been generated using the Matlab script `input/mk\_input.m` together with the set of output files from  running test experiment `../lab\_sea/input.salt\_plume`
+Binary input files in `input/` have been generated using the Matlab script `input/mk_input.m` together with the set of output files from  running test experiment `../lab_sea/input.salt_plume`

 Secondary test `input.seaiceSponge/` use OBCS sponge-layer for seaice fields (`useSeaiceSponge=.TRUE.`) in addition to prescribed OBCS from the primary test.